werpu/emulation_tools/readme.md

 for others to pick up or use.
-Those tools mainly revolve around my main emulation project the [input_pipe multiplexer](https://www.github.com/werpu/input_pipe) Dont expect too much user friendliness with those tools they were developed for my own needs.
+Those tools mainly revolve around my main emulation project the [input_pipe multiplexer](https://www.github.com/werpu/input_pipe) Dont expect too much user friendliness with those tools!

+They were developed for my own needs.

 Feel free to pull them adapt them and I would be happy to merge your changes in if they are useful.